backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 /* highlight-add-end */
 ```

-> Note: the above includes a default allow all policy, if that is not what you want do not add the 2nd line.
+> Note: The above example includes a default allow-all policy.
+If that is not what you want, do not add the second line and instead investigate one of the options below.

 #### Custom Permission Policy